Nocturnal Animals Ending, Explained

 Through flashbacks, we see her relationship with Edward and how that turns out.
 Having spent their high school years as friends, they connect instantly when they meet again in graduate school after years.
 They both admire each others’ aspirations.
 Edward wants to be a writer and Susan, although unsure, wants to be an artist.
 Despite her mother’s disapproval of Edward (She thinks Edward is too weak and not right for Susan), they get married.
 Unfortunately, Susan starts feeling restless about Edward’s flimsy writing career and ends up being dismissive of his aspirations.
 She tries to break the marriage off by telling him that she wants different things while Edward firmly believes that that’s not true and tries to repair the marriage.
 But, Susan cheats on him with Hutton and even secretly gets an abortion when she becomes pregnant with Edward’s child.
 This inevitably leads to divorce.

 Coming back to present day, Susan is deeply moved by the book and she emails Edward to set up a meeting.
 They decide to meet up in a restaurant.
-Having lost hope in her marriage and her career, a possible rekindling of relationship with Edward seems to excite her.
+Having lost hope in her marriage and her career, a possible rekindling of her relationship with Edward seems to excite her.
 She goes to the restaurant and gets stood up by him.
 The end!
 (Yeah, I know!)

-Initially I was a little dissatisfied and unimpressed by the seemingly abrupt climax.
+Initially, I was a little dissatisfied and unimpressed by the seemingly abrupt climax.
 But, in retrospect, I believe it was an apt ending.
 Let’s see why!

 To begin with, the events portrayed in the novel is a metaphor for the relationship between Edward and Susan.
 Through the novel, he is conveying how unbelievably hurtful what Susan did to him was.
 It really must have been traumatic.
 She discouraged him from pursuing his dreams, cheated on him, secretly had an abortion and threw away a relationship that he cherished.
 Could she have made his life any worse?!
 So, standing her up in the restaurant was his ultimate revenge.
 Sounds too petty and lame for a revenge?
 Not really.
 We will come back to that.
 There’s a scene in the movie where we see a painting with the text REVENGE on it that confirms this interpretation.
 Nevertheless, let’s analyze the real life-novel correlation and see what/who in real life each of the characters in the novel represents: